 (c) Biennial Renewal.
 A collaborative practice agreement must be reviewed and renewed by the authorized pharmacist and supervising physician at least every two years.

 (d) Termination.
 Prior to the termination or nonrenewal of a CDTM agreement, the supervising physician and the authorized pharmacist shall arrange for an uninterrupted continuation of the patient's drug therapy, in accordance with the terms of the CDTM agreement.
 When a CDTM agreement is not renewed or CDTM is otherwise terminated, the authorized pharmacist and the supervising physician shall inform the patient in writing of the termination and of the procedures in place for continuation of the patient's drug therapy, in accordance with the terms of the CDTM agreement.
-The supervising physician has an ongoing responsibility for patient care unless and until the physician patient relationship is terminated.
+The supervising physician has an ongoing responsibility for patient care unless and until the physician- patient relationship is terminated.

 (e) Agreement to be Filed in Primary Practice Setting.
 An authorized pharmacist must maintain a copy of the current CDTM agreement, including copies of the current patient referral and patient consent, in the primary practice setting, readily retrievable at the request of the Board of Registration in Medicine and the Board of Registration in Pharmacy.
 The supervising physician must maintain the original of the current CDTM agreement, including the original patient referral and patient consent, in the patient's medical record in the custody of the supervising physician.
 The supervising physician must maintain the patient's medical record in his or her custody and make it available upon request during an investigation by the Board of Registration in Medicine.